CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 ![](../assets/images/2025-08-05-13-45-48.png)

-How to actually read/use what the user wrote in there will be explained later.
+How to actually read/use what the user writes will be explained later.

-It is possible to make this element "readonly", doing exactly what you think it does.
+It is possible to make this element "readonly", doing exactly what you think it would.
 The user will still be able select and copy (Ctrl + C) the text inside, but can't change it.

 That's pretty useful if you only want to display a value, looking better than `sg.Text`.